DanMalop/Ascimg/README.md

                         A smaller value (e.g., 0.05) produces denser ASCII art.
                         This value is ignored if --width is used.
                         Default: 0.1
+  --invert, -i          Inverts the order of ASCII characters.
+Lighter characters
+                        will be used for darker pixels and vice versa.
   --output OUTPUT, -o OUTPUT
                         Path to the file where the ASCII art will be saved.
                         If not specified, it will be printed to the console.